Abandoned & Little-Known Airfields:

 The larger Fond du Lac County Airport was opened to the west of the town in October 1958,

-The original Fond du Lac Airport was evidently closed at some point between 1971-85,
+at which point the original Fond du Lac Airport was evidently closed.

 A circa 1990s photo of the original Fond du Lac Airport hangar (courtesy of Nicole Blatz of the C. D. Smith Company),